 Utilizing Linda’s activities and ideas, an Iowa DNR Resource Enhancement and Protection Conservation Education Program (REAP-CEP) grant was received in 1997, along with support from Story County Conservation, to develop “Nature Boxes for Early Childhood Educators.”
 This grant was still in use in Story County Conservation educational programs in 2005.

-The nature box program was presented at the National Association for Interpretation National Interpreters Workshops in Tucson, Arizona, 2000 and Des Moines, Iowa 2002, and at ICEC’s Winter Solstice 2004 and 2005 workshop at Strawberry Point.
+The nature box program was presented at the National Association for Interpretation – National Interpreters Workshops in Tucson, Arizona, 2000 and Des Moines, Iowa 2002, and at the Iowa Conservation Education Coalition’s Winter Solstice workshop in 2004 and 2005 at Strawberry Point.